JARGON-FREE FACTS ABOUT THE EFFECTS OF GRASS ON NEW ZEALAND HORSES?

 words for these toxins are MYCOTOXINS and ENDOPHYTES but it all really boils

 down to the same thing-POISONS!

-of feeding these toxins to your horses as they are present in 99.9% of all NZ GRASSES AND GRASS PRODUCTS including:
+of feeding these toxins to your horses as even living in a sand arena not eating any grass at all, will still give you a toxic horse, as they are present in 99.9% of all NZ GRASSES and GRASS PRODUCTS including:

 Another misconception is that these toxins are no longer present in Cut Hay or Chaffs , which unfortunately is not the case :( as they do not cease to be or diminish just because